TheImagingSource/tiscamera/examples/ROS/README.md

 ## Configure your camera

-Open `tis_rosstarter.py` with a text editor.
+Open `tis_rosstarter` with a text editor.
 In the following line, select the camera, video format and frame rate:

 ```python